24th European Maya Conference: Cracow, Poland

 There will be separate registration available for both events.

 The three-day workshop groups will be taught and supervised by experienced tutors.
-Participants will be tutored in English.
+Participants will be tutored in English, except in certain cases in Spanish (see the programme).
 Spanish explanations can be provided by tutors, on an individual basis, for workshops of all levels.

 Admittance: 20 participants max.